infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 ### Build Select Field

+> [!TIP]
 > The Ignite Cookbook by Infinite Red has a great recipe for building this component so we're going to leverage parts of that and incorporate it into our app!
 [Check it out here.](https://ignitecookbook.com/docs/recipes/SelectFieldWithBottomSheet)

 1. Create the `SelectField.tsx` component file.

-Instead of extending the TextField component with more props and functionality, we'll be creating a wrapper for the TextField component that contains additional functionality.
+Instead of extending the `TextField` component with more props and functionality, we'll be creating a wrapper for the `TextField` component that contains additional functionality.

 We'll start by creating a new file in the components directory.